 Data Prep: Easing Data Scientists’ ‘Janitorial Work’

-Data prep itself is the process of “wrangling” diverse datasets in diverse formats for a variety of downstream uses, including analytics and machine learning.
+Data prep itself is the process of “wrangling” diverse datasets in diverse formats so they can be compiled within a single data warehouse and collectively analyzed for a variety of downstream uses, including business analytics and machine learning.
 The idea is to cleanse, shape and conform a kitchen sink of data – quickly, easily and with increasing efficiency.

-Howard Dresner, founder and chief research officer at Dresner Advisory Services, said the data wrangling market is gaining increased attention.
+Howard Dresner, founder and chief research officer at Dresner Advisory Services, said the data wrangling market is gaining increased attention because analysis of massive and diverse datasets, the connecting of dots among them, is the essence of big data and analytics.

 “We are seeing momentum continue to build around end user data preparation as a critical component to the success of companies’ business intelligence and analytics strategies,” he said.
 “Across three years of data, the importance of end-user data preparation remains consistently high.”